Heard Today Counselling

 -

 Walk and Talk-I also offer walk and talk therapy.
 If you enjoy being outside, or hate being stuck indoors, this can be a good option.
 We can conduct our counselling session outdoors whilst we walk around a local park.
-This option is weather dependent of course!
+This option is dependant on the Scottish weather of course!
+Click here to express interest in walk and talk therapy, and I'll get in touch.

 Book an introductory call, and get in touch!